An application of topological equivalence to Morse theory: A Regular Path

+\begin{remark} In order to guarantee that the path $\mathcal{Y}$ in Theorem \ref{theorem_regular_path} is negative gradient-like for $f$, we need to find a Morse chart satisfying both (\ref{theorem_regular_path_2}) and (\ref{theorem_regular_path_1}).
+Theorem \ref{theorem_Morse} trivially yields this chart.
+(Actually, Theorem \ref{theorem_Morse} provides us more than what we actually need.)
+It's necessary to point out that a general Morse chart does \textit{not} necessarily satisfy (\ref{theorem_regular_path_1}) because $DX(p)$ depends on the metric.
+Thus the usual Morse Lemma is not sufficient for us.
+This special Morse chart may be constructed without using Theorem \ref{theorem_Morse}.
+Nevertheless, we present this theorem because it may be of independent interest. \end{remark}

-\begin{remark} The regular path in \cite{newhouse_peixoto} consists of the Morse-Smale vector fields without closed orbits.
-In this case, $D X(p) = (A, -B)$ for singularities $p$, where $A$ and $B$ are linear isomorphisms whose eigenvalues have positive real parts.
+\begin{remark} The regular path in \cite[lem.\ 2]{newhouse_peixoto} consists of the Morse-Smale vector fields without closed orbits.
+In this case, $D X(p) = \text{diag} (A, -B)$ for singularities $p$, where $A$ and $B$ are linear isomorphisms whose eigenvalues have positive real parts.
 The paper \cite{newhouse_peixoto} claims that there exists a regular path connecting $X$ with $Y$ such that $Y(x_{1}, x_{2}) = (2x_{1}, - 2x_{2})$ near each singularity.
 Thus, in the setting of dynamical systems, this result is more general than Theorem \ref{theorem_regular_path}.
 However, Theorem \ref{theorem_regular_path} has the advantage that its vector fields are negative gradient-like for $f$.
-This is the reason that we need Theorem \ref{theorem_Morse}.
 Furthermore, the argument in this paper can also be used to verify the result in \cite{newhouse_peixoto}.
 This is because we can choose a metric near each critical point, for example, by the real Jordan canonical form, such that the above operators $A$ and $B$ satisfy (\ref{first_operator}) and (\ref{second_operator}). \end{remark}